wgbrown/PBILearningResources/Premium/What is PBI Premium.md

 **Pixel Perfect Reports** -  Some reports are best suited to heavily formatted reports.
 Often best used for long tables of data or detailed reports from the operational systems.[What are paginated reports](https://docs.microsoft.com/en-us/power-bi/paginated-reports/paginated-reports-report-builder-power-bi)

-**AI integration** - Power Query can access a number of Cognitivie services (vision AI) and other ML algorithms
+**AI integration** - Power Query can access a number of Cognitive services (vision AI) and other ML algorithms

 **Monitor performance** - Have insights into the Premium performance [Monitoring App](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-gen2-metrics-app)

 **Azure Data Lake integration**- Data flows can easily interoperate with the Azure Data Lake, greatly improving data sharing and access in a secure manner.
 [Dataflows and ADL](https://powerbi.microsoft.com/en-us/blog/power-bi-dataflows-and-azure-data-lake-storage-gen2-integration-preview/)

 **XMLA Endpoints** - This opens the full set of pro development tools.
-See [Third Party Tools](https://github.com/wgbrown/PBILearningResources/blob/main/DataEngineer/PowerBI.md) and [Summary](https://powerbi.microsoft.com/en-us/blog/power-bi-open-platform-connectivity-with-xmla-endpoints-public-preview/)
+See [Third Party Tools](https://github.com/wgbrown/PBILearningResources/DataEngineer/PowerBI) and [Summary](https://powerbi.microsoft.com/en-us/blog/power-bi-open-platform-connectivity-with-xmla-endpoints-public-preview/)